f4exb/sdrangel/plugins/samplesource/airspyhf/readme.md

 <h3>5: Device to hast sample rate</h3>

-This is the device to host sample rate in samples per second (S/s).
+This is the device to host sample rate in kilo samples per second (kS/s).

 Although the combo box is there to present a choice of sample rates at present the AirspyHF+ deals only with 768 kS/s.
 However the support library has provision to get a list of sample rates from the device incase of future developments.